henrikszucs/easy-idb/README.md

-# easy-csv
+# easy-idb

-JavaScript library that provide high level and easy to use API to the IndexedDB feaure.
+JavaScript library that provide high level and easy to use async API to the IndexedDB feaure.

 ## Install